gifale95/BERG/source/models/model_cards/meg-things_meg_1-vit_b_32.rst

 (Dosovitskiy et al., 2020) image features onto whole-brain magnetoencephalography (MEG) responses from the THINGS-data MEG dataset (Hebart et al., eLife 2023).
 The model provides features from all 12 transformer layers, using the full set of patch tokens per layer to represent each stimulus image.
 For each image stimulus, features are concatenated across all spatial tokens and reduced to 250 principal components via principal-component analysis (PCA).
 These reduced features serve as predictors for MEG responses.

+**Neural data.** Encoding models were trained on the preprocessed data preparation provided in THINGS MEG1.
-**Neural data.** MEG data were recorded from four human participants (P1–P4) viewing 1,854 object categories from the THINGS database (~22,000 naturalistic object images).
+MEG data were recorded from four human participants (P1–P4) viewing 1,854 object categories from the THINGS database (~22,000 naturalistic object images).
 Recordings were acquired with 271 sensors at 200 Hz, epoched from −100 ms to +1300 ms relative to stimulus onset.
 The preprocessing pipeline included band-pass filtering (0.1–40 Hz), epoching, baseline correction (−100 to 0 ms), and exclusion of malfunctioning